Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 print(f"Est. LoRA Params (r=8, Q/V only): {l_params_qv / 1e6:.2f}M")

 Estimated VRAM comparison for different fine-tuning methods on an 8B parameter model.
-Activation size is illustrative and highly dependent on batch size and sequence length.
+Activation size is illustrative and highly dependent on batch size, sequence length, and attention optimizations.
+Adapter/Gradient/Optimizer sizes for LoRA/QLoRA are approximate.

 Precision and Quantization Impact

-Choosing the right numerical format is critical for managing VRAM.
+Choosing the right numerical format is important for managing VRAM.
+Quantization can apply to weights, activations, and the KV cache.

-Precision Bytes per Parameter Typical Use Case Notes
+Precision Bytes per Parameter/Value Typical Use Case Notes

 FP32 4 Older models, some science tasks High precision, highest VRAM usage